Stark-X/LearningInTW/readme.md

 - [x] Using Ansible Ad-Hoc Command to Install nginx & Docker on a VM
     - `cd Mission1/ansible/`
     - `ansible -i hosts default --become -m apt -a 'name=nginx,docker state=present'`
-- [ ] Using Ansible Playbook to Install nginx & Docker on a host
+- [x] Using Ansible Playbook to Install nginx & Docker on a host
+    - `cd Mission1/ansible/`
+    - `ansible-playbook -i hosts install_NginxAndDocker.yml -v`
 - [ ] Create a docker image with ansible installed
 - [ ] Start Jenkins, Gogs in docker by ansible
 - [ ] Using ansible to create a image as deploy server ( JAVA, MYSQL )